Brotherhood of Man: Chart decline

 The previous year, the UK had won the Eurovision Song Contest (the first time since Brotherhood of Man) with the two-boy/two-girl pop act Bucks Fizz.
 Within twelve months they had chalked up three number one singles and, encouraged by their popularity, Hiller set about reviving Brotherhood of Man's fortunes.
 In 1982, Brotherhood of Man signed a deal with EMI in the hope that the new pop revival would encompass them.
 Armed with a new single, "Lightning Flash", written by Hiller, Lee, and Upton, the group were relaunched with a new contemporary image and sound.
 The song only reached No. 67 in the summer of 1982, but it was their first single to chart in nearly four years.
 A follow-up, "Cry Baby Cry", failed to capitalise on this, but nevertheless, the group began working on a new album.

 In 1983, the songwriting team of Hiller, Lee, and Upton entered a song for the A Song for Europe competition.
 Their composition, "When the Kissing Stops", made it to the final eight, but although initially tempted, the group decided not to perform the number themselves ("We all agreed it would be better to be remembered as winners, and we couldn't bear to lose!" remembers Sandra Stevens).
 Hiller formed a male/female trio under the name Rubic to represent the song on 24 March 1983.
 The group lost out to another male/female trio, Sweet Dreams, and ended up in fifth place.
 Despite its failure, Brotherhood of Man recorded the song and chose it as their next single.
 Released in the summer of 1983, alongside their new album, Lightning Flash, neither record made the UK Chart and this brought to an end their contract with EMI.
 "When the Kissing Stops" remains Brotherhood of Man's final single release.

-Brotherhood of Man continued to perform in concert throughout the UK and Europe, but less than a year later, Upton elected to leave to work on other projects and the group decided to split.
+Brotherhood of Man continued to perform in concert throughout the UK and Europe, but less than a year later the group decided to split.
+Many of the cabaret venues they had been playing had closed and were unhappy with the night club gigs they were doing.
+They were offered a summer season in Blackpool and each decided they didn't want to go ahead with it.
 This ended their twelve-year working relationship with Hiller.